 Multiscale Simulations on Biological Energy Catalysis

 The molecular basis of life is established by a complex membrane-bound protein machinery that efficiently captures and converts chemical and light energy and transduces this into other energy forms.
-The aim of this project is to elucidate molecular principles of proteins catalyzing chemical and light-driven energy transduction in aerobic cell respiration and photosynthesis.
-We tackle these principles by integrating state-of-the-art computational multi-scale simulations that ranges from classical and coarse-grained simulations to hybrid quantum/classical (QM/MM) approaches (DFT and correlated ab initio) and free energy methods to obtain a detailed understanding of the structure, energetics, and dynamics of the proteins on a broad range of timescales and spatial resolutions.
-The molecular simulations are further integrated and validated by cryo-electron microscopy (cryo-EM) and biophysical experiments.
-The project aims to link the molecular structure and dynamics with the biological function, and based on these, derive a molecular understanding on how enzymes generate electrochemical energy across biological membranes, catalyzed by a chemical or light-triggered reaction in the active center of the proteins.
-The projects studied here focus on 1) mechanisms of long-range proton-electron transport in the complex I superfamily; 2) the functional role of membrane-bound supercomplexes; and 3) the functional dynamics of light-driven energy conversion in photosystem II at the far-red light limit.
-This computational consortium involves around 20 researchers (one professor, two visiting professors, a staff scientist, four post-doctoral fellows, 8 PhD students, and two students) in projects that are supported by the ERC and the KAW foundation.
+This continued SNIC Large Computing project aims to elucidate molecular principles of proteins that catalyze chemical or light-driven energy transduction in cell respiration and photosynthesis.
+We tackle these principles by integrating state-of-the-art computational multi-scale simulations that range from classical atomistic and coarse-grained simulations to hybrid quantum/classical (QM/MM) approaches (DFT and correlated ab initio) to obtain a detailed understanding of the structure, energetics, and dynamics of these proteins on a broad range of timescales and spatial resolutions.
+The molecular simulations are further integrated with and validated by cryo-electron microscopy (cryoEM) and biophysical experiments.
+The project aims to link the molecular structure and dynamics with the biological function and, based on these, derive a molecular understanding on how enzymes generate electrochemical energy gradients across biological membranes.
+Our project focusses on 1) mechanisms of long-range proton-electron transport in the complex I superfamily; 2) the functional role of membrane-bound supercomplexes; 3) the functional dynamics of light-driven energy conversion in photosystem II, and 4) energy transduction and catalytic principles of molecular chaperones.
+This computational consortium involves around 20 researchers (one professor, two staff scientists, five post-doctoral fellows, 8 PhD students, and 2 master students) supported by the ERC, VR, Cancerfonden, and the KAW foundation.